Alken & Venn

 The old king built a castle of iron and collected many weapons to exemplify his own authority.
 Its glory was his own arrogance and thus sunk into the molten earth.

 The rock of this mountainous region has been imbued with the power Gwyn wields and so can be manipulated as an extension of his will, hence the lava’s surprisingly violent reaction to the Iron King’s direct attempt to harness its power — as well as that of the Smelter Demon.
 The description for the golem’s soul wonders if the iron mass that possessed life had been in the molten earth from the start.
 This clearly isn’t referring to the Smelter Demon itself given its unambiguous origin according to other item descriptions.
 Therefore, it must refer to the essence of the iron mass, the will animating it in soul and body.
-As this being’s Japanese name suggests, it is a demon of “melted iron” — that is to say, iron that has been altered by the power of Gwyn.
+As the name captures, it is a demon of “melted iron” — that is to say, iron that has been altered by the power of Gwyn.
 And if the King of Light controls the molten earth, would he not also influence the melted iron?
-The Smelter Demon came to life because the fire imbuing it with power had also given it the will of another soul, a more powerful soul.
+The Smelter Demon came to life because the fire imbuing it with power had also granted it the will of another soul, a more powerful soul.

 Soul of the Melted Iron Demon that wanders the castle which sank in iron.